PaddlePaddle/PaddleSpeech/examples/other/rhy/README.md

 ./run.sh --stage 3 --stop-stage 3
 ```
 ## Pretrained Model
-The pretrained model can be downloaded here:
+The pretrained model can be downloaded below, and you should put it into `exp/YOUREXP/checkpoints` folder:

 [snapshot_iter_2600.pdz](https://paddlespeech.bj.bcebos.com/Rhy_Prediction/snapshot_iter_2600.pdz)

-And you should put it into `exp/YOUREXP/checkpoints` folder.